 SAC Summer Camp is for youth who have completed Kindergarten through 5th grade this school term.
 Registration information is available at Parent Central Services, Bldg.
-1668.
+1765.

 SAC program follows the public school calendars for Sparta and Tomah Public School Districts.
-When private school calendars do not match the public school calendars (including starting the school year early) parents should discuss with the Program Director if transportation is available.
+When private school calendars do not match the public school calendars (including starting the school year early) parents should discuss with the Program Director if transportation or care are available.

-The SAC program provides after-school bus transportation to the installation for youth in Sparta and Tomah.
-Youth will also be picked up on scheduled early release days and when schools close early due to inclement weather.
+Transportation is provided by CYS for Tomah students and Sparta students are transported by the Sparta Area School District.
+It is the parent's responsibility to arrange the transportation with the Sparta Area School District by completing a bus request form.
+Youth will also be transported on scheduled early release days and when schools close early due to inclement weather.
 SAC does not provide transportation to school and does not open in the mornings when school is delayed (late start) due to inclement weather.
 An after-school snack is provided.